sybrew/the-seo-framework/readme.txt

 	* The (social/logo) image preview icon no longer animates on-load, improving performance.
 	* The (social/logo) image select/change button now updates its text on manual input accordingly.
 	* You can now tap a tooltip-handler inside a label or link without accidentally activating the label, activating a button, or following the link.
 A second tap will propagate as a regular click.
+	* The description generator can now intelligently strip nested HTML elements.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.